collabnix/dockerlabs/kubernetes/workshop/Deployment101/readme.md

 deployment.apps/nginx-deployment created
 ```

-## Step #1.
-Check the list of application deployment
+## Checking the list of application deployment

 Run command would have created only one Pod for running our application.
 But in the real life scenario,when traffic increases,
 we will need to scale the application to keep up with user demand.
 Running multiple instances of an application will
 require a way to distribute the traffic to all of them.
  Services have an integrated load-balancer that will
 distribute network traffic to all Pods of an exposed Deployment.
 Services will monitor continuously the running Pods using endpoints, to ensure the traffic is sent only to available Pods.